Class Calendar

 Class 3 — Nullification, Disunion, Secession, War

-The Nullification Crisis was the first serious conflict of the Southern agricultural economy, dependent on enslaved labor, versus the industrializing Northern economy.
-Much of today’s history rhymes with the few years preceding Abraham Lincoln’s election in 1860, when the nation was riven over slavery.
+The Nullification Crisis was the first serious conflict of the Southern agricultural economy, dependent on enslaved labor versus the industrializing Northern economy.
+Much of today’s history mirrors the years preceding Abraham Lincoln’s election in 1860, when the nation was riven over slavery.
 South Carolina took the point in defending the “peculiar institution,” and continued to weigh in well above its natural weight on the wrong side of the national devide.

 Sunday, March 23